 You should look for containers that have minimal contamination chances in your daily usage.
 Pump spray valve containers are great for water-based products as they do not expose your product to the environment.

 Measure Your Ingredients Correctly and Follow Usage Recommendations

 If you don’t weigh your ingredients properly, it will lead to inconsistency and your product won’t be effective.
 You need to have a precise weighing scale to weigh your ingredients properly for your formulation.

 If you are dealing with liquid ingredients like essential oils, their volume depends on density and temperature.
 It is easy to add more quantities when measuring in drops.
 The same applies to preservatives also.

 To avoid damaging your skin, you should strictly follow the recommended usage levels as per the amount of product you are preparing.

-Measure And Adapt pH
+Measure and Adapt pH

-pH of your product impacts the look, feel, color, scent, and how your ingredients interact with each other.
+The pH of your product impacts the look, feel, color, scent, and how your ingredients interact with each other.
 So checking the pH of your product is a very important step.

 Your chosen preservatives will work efficiently only if your product is at a certain pH level.
 Overlooking this will spoil your product and makes it unsafe to use.

-You can check your pH with a pH meter or with easily available pH strips so that you can make proper formulation.
+You can check your pH with a pH meter or with easily available pH strips so that you can make a proper formulation.